2023 Annual Report

 MESSAGE FROM THE PRESIDENT

-On behalf of our Board of Directors and the Senior Management Team of the Bank, I am pleased to present the annual report of BHF Rural Bank, Inc.
+On behalf of our Board of Directors and the Senior Management Team of the organization, I am delighted to present the Annual Report of BHF Rural Bank, Inc.

-Determined to serve the rural areas, the Bank strived to deliver its developmental objectives by prioritizing incremental growth, calibrating structure, mitigating risks, and reinforcing its foundations.
+Strongminded to serve the rural areas, the Bank continuously strived to deliver its developmental objectives by prioritizing incremental growth, standardizing structure, mitigating risks and implementing sound corporate governance.

-On behalf of the Management, I would like to seize this opportunity to convey my sincerest gratitude to all of our employees for their hard work, to our Directors for their guidance and assistance, and to our customers for their constant support.
-We will extend our best effort to prioritize transformation and forge ahead.
-We will continue to reciprocate the trust of our stakeholders with improved business performance and processes and by working hard to bring the best banking experience possible.
+On behalf of the Management, allow me to convey my earnest gratitude to all of our employees for their hard work, to our Directors for their guidance, and to our customers for their relentless support.
+We will extend our best effort to prioritize corporate transformation and be a trailblazer in the field of banking.
+We will continue to respond to the trust of our stakeholders with the standard business performance and developments and by working hard to bring the best experience possible.

 Yours truly,